inaka/elvis_core/doc_rules/elvis_style/macro_definition_parentheses.md

 Parentheses should be used propely to increase readability.
-Macros that represents a function, should contains parentheses, macros that represents a constan, shouldn't.
+Macros that represents a function, should contains parentheses, macros that represent a constan, should not.

 ## Avoid